 Wine rated (2022 guide) 96/100

-Elegant, smooth, silky, and sensual, this wine is rich, ripe, and almost overflowing with waves of polished, sweet, and fresh plums, black cherries, licorice, five-spice, espresso beans, and dark chocolate on the finish.
+Elegant, smooth, silky, and sensual, this wine is rich, ripe, and almost bursting with waves of polished, sweet, and fresh plums, black cherries, licorice, five-spice, espresso beans, and dark chocolate on the finish.
 In recent years, Château Marquis d'Alesme has really come into its own.
-For a Margaux appellation wine of this quality and price, my advice today is to buy it!
+For a Margaux appellation wine of this quality and price, my tip of the day is: buy it!
 Drink between 2026 and 2050.